 Construction began in 1985 and the doors of the Army Residence Community officially opened on January 12, 1987 – thus, bringing to realization the expectations of those wanting to live among close friends who have shared the camaraderie of a lifetime of military service.

 Since then, the ARC has expanded by purchasing 93 acres of land adjacent to the south side of the original 50-acre main campus.
-Additional living units were added along with expanded Health Care and amenities that make the ARC the premiere Life Plan community that it is today – 465 Independent Living units (apartments and cottages), 48 Assisted Living Apartments at Lakeside Villas, 30 beds at Crestway Assisted Living, 60 long-term care beds, 12 dedicated Skilled Nursing Medicare beds, and 18 Memory Care beds.
-The community boasts its own movie theater, chapel, three dining venues, state-of-the art fitness center, medical clinics, rehabilitation facilities, putting green, dog park, and numerous clubs and activities that contribute to the wellness of mind, body and spirit.
+Additional living units were added along with expanded Health Care and amenities that make the ARC the premier Life Plan community that it is today – including 463 Independent Living homes, 48 Assisted Living Apartments at Lakeside Villas, 30 Assisted Living Apartments, 91 Long-term care beds, all of which are dedicated Skill Nursing Medicare Beds, and 18 Memory Care beds.
+The community boasts its own movie theater, chapel, three dining venues, state-of-the-art fitness center, medical clinics, rehabilitation facilities, putting green, dog park, and numerous clubs and activities that contribute to the wellness of mind, body, and spirit.

 The ARC is governed by a 14-member Board of Directors which includes two ARC residents as voting members.
-The ARC is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), and is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.
+The ARC is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.